About the Organization

 Hi, I’m Gail Deutsch, vice president and treasurer of Blue Sky Friends.

-For many years, I have worked closely with the elderly—as a caregiver, a companion, and a chaplain.
-This connection has remained strong throughout my life, and it feels only natural that it led to the creation of this nonprofit, alongside others who share the same vision.
+For many years, I have worked closely with the elderly—as a trained caregiver, companion, as well as training at the Pacific Institute of Essential Conversations as an interfaith chaplain.
+Prior to and during covid I worked as a hospice chaplain.
+Before becoming a chaplain I managed a retreat center for meditation.
+Before that, I participated in a multi-year meditation retreat My connection with elders has remained strong throughout my life, and it feels only natural that it led to the creation of this nonprofit, alongside others who share the same vision.
 Blue Sky Friends is dedicated to serving those in transition, especially individuals in their later years, though our mission is not limited by age.
 Through this work, we hope to bring peace, comfort, and healing to many—across generations and around the world.

 Hi, I am Añjali Nicole Vigna, facilitator of Compassionate Support Services.